walkercraig/walkercraig/_posts/2024/2024-07-20-in-the-eternal-city.md

 Of a tale in a glance, a poem in a sigh,
 And a toast in all glasses to the light in our eyes.

-C   G   Em  G   D
+Chorus:  C   G   Em  G   D
 Where the rivers they flow with the dreams in our minds, To the sea where all wishes and myths combine
 Where the fine yarns are woven, where the magic spins